abinit/abiconfig/README.md

 ## About

-This repo is a holding area for configuration files used to compile Abinit on clusters.
+This repo is a holding area for configuration files used to configure/compile Abinit on clusters.
 Each configuration files contains a header with metadata in json format followed by the configure options supported by the Abinit build system.